 You can use the merge report script function in data cells, and in row and column sections.
 You can also use the merge report script function with or without a key value.
 To apply the merge report script function with a key value, use the following syntax:

 '''

 #merge(key value)

 '''

 where key_value is a field name, text value, numeric value, or Boolean expression.
-For example, to merge all the cells in a range that contains equal city values, use where city is the field name.
+For example, to merge all the cells in a range that contains equal city values, use:

 '''

 #merge([city])

 '''